Social Media

 Getting around Niseko with kids

 Your Niseko ski pass gives you free access to the Niseko United Shuttle Bus, which runs on schedule, rotating between the four resorts.
 Alternatively, taxis can be ordered, but are expensive.
-There are also car rentals, but you will need an International Driver’s License to rent in Japan.
+There are also car rentals, but you will need an International Driver’s License to rent a car in Japan.

 More Sassy Mama tips: